rajesh3815/marmet-frontend_task/Readme.md

 ## Development and Testing

 4. **Start Working:**
-- Read all requirements that are shared with design files.
-- Open `index.html` in your browser to view the initial state of the project, And start coding.
+- Open `index.html` in your browser to view the project
-- Modify the `style.css` and `script.js` files to implement your solution.
 ---